Urology: Endourology

 Endourology is the branch of urology that deals with the closed manipulation of the urinary tract.
-It has lately grown to include all minimally invasive urologic surgical procedures.
+It has evolved to encompass a broad range of minimally invasive and endoscopic urologic procedures.
 As opposed to open surgery, endourology is performed using small cameras and instruments inserted into the urinary tract.
-Transurethral surgery has been the cornerstone of endourology.
-Most of the urinary tract can be reached via the urethra, enabling prostate surgery, surgery of tumors of the urothelium, stone surgery, and simple urethral and ureteral procedures.
-Recently, the addition of laparoscopy and robotics has further subdivided this branch of urology.
+Transurethral surgery has long been a cornerstone of endourology as most of the urinary tract can be accessed via the urethra, enabling prostate surgery, surgery of tumors of the urothelium, stone surgery, and simple urethral and ureteral procedures.
+The addition of laparoscopy and robotic surgery has further subdivided this branch of urology.

 Laparoscopy

 Laparoscopy is a rapidly evolving branch of urology and has replaced some open surgical procedures.

+Robotic surgery

-Robot-assisted surgery of the prostate, kidney, and ureter has been expanding this field.
-Today, many prostatectomies in the United States are carried out by so-called robotic assistance.
+Robotic surgery of the prostate, kidney, and ureter has been expanding this field.
+Today, many prostatectomies in the United States are carried out by robotic assistance.
 This has created controversy, however, as robotics greatly increase the cost of surgery and the benefit for the patient may or may not be proportional to the extra cost.
 Moreover, current (2011) market situation for robotic equipment is a de facto monopoly of one publicly held corporation which further fuels the cost-effectiveness controversy.

 Urologic oncology

-Urologic oncology concerns the surgical treatment of malignant genitourinary diseases such as cancer of the prostate, adrenal glands, bladder, kidneys, ureters, testicles, and penis, as well as the skin and subcutaneous tissue and muscle and fascia of those areas (that particular subspecialty overlaps with dermatological oncology and related areas of oncology).
-The treatment of genitourinary cancer is managed by either a urologist or an oncologist, depending on the treatment type (surgical or medical).
-Most urologic oncologists in Western countries use minimally invasive techniques (laparoscopy or endourology, robotic-assisted surgery) to manage urologic cancers amenable to surgical management.
+Urologic oncology is the branch of medicine that focuses on the surgical treatment of malignant genitourinary diseases.
+This includes cancers of the prostate, adrenal glands, bladder, kidneys, ureters, testicles, and penis, as well as the skin, subcutaneous tissue, muscle, and fascia of these areas, a domain that partially overlaps with dermatologic oncology and related oncology subspecialties.
+Management of genitourinary cancers may be handled by a urologist or an oncologist, depending on whether the treatment is surgical or medical.
+In Western countries, most urologic oncologists employ minimally invasive techniques, such as laparoscopy, endourology, or robotic-assisted surgery, to treat cancers that are suitable for surgical intervention.